jma8774/Wordle-TypeScript/README.md

 # Wordle TypeScript (WIP)

+Just another Wordle game on the web, the game is really fun and really gets your brain going!
+I wanted to tackle and try to recreate my own version of this game so I can play it unlimited times (when Wordle first came out on NYT, it was a daily game).

-Just another Wordle game on the web, purpose of this project was to learn Typescript and to dockerize the React app with Docker and deploy it onto AWS ECS.
+The purpose of this project was to learn Typescript and to dockerize the React app with Docker and deploy it onto AWS ECS.

 Built CI/CD pipeline in GitHub Actions that detects any new pull-request/push and will perform automatic tests and push/deploy new image to AWS Elastic Container Registry.
 Then later on, when all is ready, we can deploy the new image in ECR by running a service on an AWS cluster.

 Currently hosted via [GitHub Pages](https://www.jiamingma.me/Wordle-TypeScript/).